Etavonni/Assignment20.1/README.md

     A. Gradient Boosting Machines : Gradient Boosting is an ensemble technique that builds a strong predictive model by combining many "weak" decision tree models sequentially.
 They excel when the problem is framed with well-engineered features (like moving averages, RSI, and macroeconomic data).

     B. Support Vector Machine : SVM is a powerful classification algorithm that works by finding the optimal hyperplane that best separates the data points of different classes.
 By using the "kernel trick," SVMs can efficiently handle high-dimensional and non-linear problems.
+    C. A Long Short-Term Memory (LSTM) neural network will be the primary model used for prediction.
+LSTMs are a type of recurrent neural network (RNN) well-suited for time-series forecasting because they can effectively learn long-term dependencies in sequential data.

-    C. A simpler model, like Logistic Regression, will be used as a baseline for performance comparison.
+    D. A simpler model, like Logistic Regression, will be used as a baseline for performance comparison.

 4. Model Evaluation: The model's performance will be evaluated based on its ability to classify the next day's movement.
 Key metrics will include Accuracy, Precision, Recall, and the F1-Score.
 A confusion matrix will also be generated to visualize the model's performance on a held-out test dataset.